AI-Hypercomputer/gpu-recipes/inference/a4x/single-host-serving/tensorrt-llm-gcs/README.md

 The recipe uses the following setup:

 * **Orchestration**: [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine)
 * **Deployment Configuration**: A [Helm chart](https://helm.sh/) is used to configure and deploy a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 This deployment encapsulates the inference of the target LLM using the TensorRT-LLM framework.
-  Another Helm chart is used to create persistent volume and persistent volume claim for model folder in GCS.
+A separate Helm chart creates the necessary Persistent Volume (PV) and Persistent Volume Claim (PVC), facilitating access to the model stored in Google Cloud Storage (GCS).

 This recipe has been optimized for and tested with the following configuration: